Authentication

 Implementation Example

 A complete async sign-in flow.
-The backend handles verification using Prisma (Async), while the frontend handles the form submission via RPC.
+The backend handles verification using Prisma (Async), while the frontend submits the form via RPC.
+After authentication, the redirect falls back to the centralized auth config when no next value is provided.

 Protecting Routes

-You can protect individual actions using the @rpc decorator, or protect entire pages.
+You can protect individual actions using the @rpc decorator, protect entire pages, or define path-level rules centrally in auth_config.py.

 Action Level (RPC)